aynayan321/CodeSync/README.md

 - **Live Code Execution**: Run your code directly in the browser and see the output instantly.
 - **User Presence**: See who's currently in your room and when they're typing.
 - **Room-based Collaboration**: Create or join rooms with unique IDs for private collaboration.
-- **Responsive Design**: Works seamlessly across desktop and mobile devices
+- **Responsive Design**: Works seamlessly across desktop and mobile devices.
 - **Custom Input Support**: Provide custom input for your code execution
 - **Modern Code Editor**: Powered by Monaco Editor with syntax highlighting and autocomplete